thirtified/paypal-commerce-platform-ios/README.md

 - Make sure to now open the **Xcode workspace** instead of the project file when going to build/run the project.
 This is called `BraintreePayPalValidator.xcworkspace`.

-- Currently, do **not** run `pod install` to run this app.
-The project includes the Podfiles needed to run.
-This project relies on changes to Braintree pods that are not released on CocoaPods, etc.

 - Choose the `Demo` app target from the drop-down menu before clicking the run/play button to run the app.
 Choose the simulator appropriate for your testing needs.
 See screenshot below.

 ![Choose Demo target](documentation_image_assets/p4p_demo_target.png)